nurmuhammet-ali/Larawiz/README.md

 ## Usage

-I it's your first time, publish the sample YAML files into `larawiz/`.
+If it's your first time, publish the sample YAML files into the `larawiz/` directory:

     php artisan larawiz:sample

 Check it out and play with it.
-Once you're done, scaffold your project with this artisan command.
+Once you're done, scaffold your project with this artisan command:

     php artisan larawiz:scaffold